NMDOH COVID-19 Website – cv.nmhealth.org

 Donations to support Hopi and Diné families can be made here: https://www.navajohopisolidarity.org/

 New Mexico Out of School Time Network also has really great community info (including meal info, childcare options, and at-home activities) and other resources available here: https://nmost.org/covid-19-resources!

 HOW HAS EENM ALREADY SUPPORTED THE OUTDOOR AND ENVIRONMENTAL EDUCATION COMMUNITY IN NEW MEXICO DURING COVID-19?

-1. THIRTEEN virtual community check-ins since mid-March.
+1. SIXTEEN virtual community check-ins since mid-March.
 Each community check-in is designed to allow for educators, teachers, program managers, and community members to share their challenges and successes.
 These check-ins are critical as they allow EENM to stay community-centered and respond to the quickly changing needs of our community of outdoor and environmental educators (and beyond)!
-Notes are now available as one document (from newest to oldest check-ins) here: EENM – COVID-19 Community Check-Ins-4.
+Notes are now available as one document (from newest to oldest check-ins) here: EENM – COVID-19 Community Check-Ins-7

 2. Coaching on Communicating with Funders.
 EENM is developing, collating and sharing new and best practices for talking with funders about converting program-specific funding to general operating funds.
 These communication practices around converting funding emphasize the value of organizations re-orienting to build program and organizational capacityinstead of offering in-person programming during these times of “staying at home”: Building Program and Organizational Capacity during COVID-19.